-The following is required of the health service team and health service:
+The following was required of the health service team and health service:

-The Commission recognises the diversity of organisational arrangements in place across jurisdictions, such as: Local Health Networks (LHN) and Local Health Districts (LHD); and, geographic service or clinical networks within an LHN/LHD.
-For the purpose of the Collaborative, the Commission recognises that a health service may compromise: a single hospital; a group of hospitals; or, a group of hospitals partnering with general practitioners.
+The Commission recognised the diversity of organisational arrangements in place across jurisdictions, such as: Local Health Networks (LHN) and Local Health Districts (LHD); and, geographic service or clinical networks within an LHN/LHD.
+For the purpose of the Collaborative, the Commission recognised that a health service may compromise: a single hospital; a group of hospitals; or, a group of hospitals partnering with general practitioners.